Hi Uma,

-Minimum wages has two components.
-1) Basic wages 2) Dearness Allowance.
-Dearness Allowance prescribed under the Minimum Wages Act will be revised every 6 months once based on the increase in cost of living index.
+Minimum wages have two components: 1) basic wages and 2) dearness allowance.
+Dearness Allowance prescribed under the Minimum Wages Act will be revised every 6 months based on the increase in the cost of living index.

-Companies pay Dearness Allowance to the employees based on the long term wage settlement they enter into with the Unions.
+Companies pay Dearness Allowance to employees based on the long-term wage settlements they enter into with the unions.

 Please revert to me for any clarification.

-Have a wonderful day and great week ahead.
+Have a wonderful day and a great week ahead.

 Kalyan R